S3 method for class 'amerasfit'

 Details

-Printing the summary prints the original call to ameras, the runtime (total and by method), and the table described above.
+Printing the summary prints the original call to ameras, row counts, the CPU runtime (total and by method), and the table described above.
+Row counts are shown in the order applied during fitting: rows supplied, rows omitted by na.action, and rows used for fitting.
+For conditional logistic regression, the summary also reports rows excluded because they belong to uninformative matched sets, i.e., matched sets of size 1 or with no cases.
+When confidence intervals have been computed, CI runtime is included in the total runtime.
 This table can also be accessed directly (i.e., to retrieve confidence intervals) using summary_table.

 See also